arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-usb/content.md

 # Portenta H7 as a USB Host

 It is possible to configure Portenta H7 to behave as a USB host in a way that we can connect peripherals such as keyboard or mouse to interact with the board.
-This way we could connect a keyboard to our portenta and input numbers or characters into our programs.
+This way you can connect a keyboard to our Portenta H7 to input numbers or characters into your programs.

 ## What you will learn